kutinden/buyingacar/README.md

 2. Each email thread with a dealer should **always** be in 2 possible states:

 a) You are waiting for reply from the other party.
 If the reply does not happen for too long, you can ping them.
 Sometimes they are getting distracted by a client who came in-person and may take long time to reply - it is ok.

-b) waiting for something to happen (e.g. waiting for replies from other dealers, going to bed, comparing offers etc) before you can reply back - in this case you reply back with the explaination to the other party what are you doing now ASAP.
-This will make it easy to email to you for the dealer and will minimise the time you spend emailing (you will be able to work during that time).
+b) waiting for something to happen (e.g. waiting for replies from other dealers, going to bed, comparing offers etc) before you can reply back - in this case you reply back with the explanation to the other party what are you doing now ASAP.
+This will make it easy to email to you for the dealer and will minimize the time you spend emailing (you will be able to work during that time).

 3. It is ok **for you** to not answer questions that you do not need to answer (e.g. what are your certain plans, your budget etc), ignore them completely.